Saturday and Sunday | 11am–5pm | 12 Fulton Street | Pay What You Wish

 Visit the introduction gallery space at 12 Fulton Street to experience the exhibition that explores the critical role played by the Seaport and South Street in securing New York’s place as America’s largest city and its rise to become the world’s busiest port by the start of the 20th century.

-Book your tickets below!
+Guests must check in inside the introduction galleries at 12 Fulton Street.
 Access to the introduction galleries is at street level and wheelchair accessible.

 Want to learn more about Pay What You Wish General Admission tickets?
 Visit the FAQ page for more details.